shohagsb/BD-JOBS-Test1/README.md

 # BD-JOBS-Test1

-Q1: Implement the given API in Android Framework using Kotlin language (Encourage to implement in MVVM design pattern) - you can design the UI as you wish, following these requirements.
+<b>Q1: Implement the given API in Android Framework using Kotlin language (Encourage to implement in MVVM design pattern) - you can design the UI as you wish, following these requirements.</p>

 1. Date format must be like - 1st July, 2021
 2. Must show Salary range, if there is no range - it should show “Negotiable”